base2Services/aws-lambda-http-check/README.md

 metric to be published as well, with value determined by success of matching response body against regular expression contained within this option

+`STATUS_CODE_MATCH` - report whether http status code is equal to given status code or not.
+If this option is not present, it won't be reported upon.
+Defaults to empty

 ## Outputs